galtza/hierarchy-inspector/README.md

 Again, the base case is straightforward: if it receives an empty *type list* as source, `type` is the destination list without any modification.

 In the general case, there are a few preliminary computations and definitions.
 Firstly, a unary predicate that forms the negation of a type trait (`negation`) (*defined in the standard library starting from C++17*).
-Secondly, a binary predicate that is used to generate a type alias with the most ancient type (`cmp` and `most_ancient` respectively).
+Secondly, a binary predicate is used to generate a type alias with the most ancient type (`cmp` and `most_ancient` respectively).
 And finally, a unary predicate that given a type `T` evaluates to true if it is not the most ancient type (`not_most_ancient`).

 With all this, `impl::find_ancestor` behaviour can be described in a few sentences: